Serving

 • If the proposal were accepted for only a single semester, what is the likelihood that it would be accepted again in ensuing semesters?

-• How much observing time does the TAC consider appropriate to remove from consideration in upcoming semesters?
+• How much observing time does the TAC consider appropriate to remove from consideration in upcoming semesters due to multi-semester programs?

 In considering multi-semester proposals, the TAC may recommend accepting the proposal in its entirety, for some subset of the proposed semesters, or rejecting it outright.